The community1 or Council can make a request to the Mayor to hold an Electors’ Special Meeting.

 If you are an elector and have registered to vote at the Electors’ Special Meeting you are attending, you can move what’s called a ‘motion’ at the meeting and you can vote on your or anyone else’s motion.

 Moving a ‘motion’ means you are asking the Council to undertake some kind of action, for example, to adopt a report, to undertake works, to stop works and so on.
+Motions will need to be submitted to the Administration of the City by noon on the day of the meeting.

 The Presiding member will call for a seconder.
-If you receive a ‘seconder’ for your motion, or in other words, the support of another person for your motion, the Presiding Member of the Electors’ Special Meeting will ask those in attendance if anyone would like to debate the motion and then, votes for or against on the motion will be taken
+If you receive a ‘seconder’ for your motion, or in other words, the support of another person for your motion, the Presiding Member will ask the mover to speak to the motion for up to 2 minutes.
+The seconder to the motion will then be asked if they would like to speak to the motion for up to 2 minutes.

 Voting at an Electors’ Special Meeting is by a simple show of hands.
 You will be asked to raise your hand if you are ‘for’ a motion being passed, or if you are ‘against’ a motion being passed.